 The TGF Conservation Fund

-The Conservation Fund is dedicated to habitat improvement and environmental advocacy activities that will restore and protect self-sustaining wild trout fisheries.
-The Fund supports cooperative efforts with other conservation groups, hands-on maintenance of trout habitats by TGF volunteers, and improving public access to and enjoyment of responsible angling.
+The Conservation Fund is dedicated to habitat improvement and environmental advocacy activities that will restore and protect self-sustaining wild-trout fisheries.
+The fund supports cooperative efforts with other conservation groups, hands-on maintenance of trout habitats by TGF volunteers, and improving public access to and enjoyment of responsible angling.

-News from the Conservation Committee
+The Good Fight News from the Conservation —Charles Neuner

 The past year has been a busy one for TGF conservation initiatives.
 In addition to TGF’s commitment to broader cold-water conservation and river management issues, we are actively seeking opportunities to facilitate and support conservation and sporting organizations in their trout stream restoration projects and specifically those projects that offer high value in terms of habitat benefits.
 Following are several trout stream improvement projects in which TGF is currently involved.